danielmarkcode/YouTube-Search/README.md

 ## Install Dependencies
-Open command line in the root folder of the codebase Type `NPM INSTALL` Click `ENTER`
+Open command line in the root folder of the codebase Type `npm install` Click `ENTER`
-After completion of dependencies move to next step.
+After installation of dependencies move to next step.

 ## Build the Application
 Run `npm run-script build` to bring up the server.